vim/vim/README_extra.txt

 os_win32	Files for the Win32 port.

 gui_w32		Files for the Win32 GUI.
+gui_w48		Files for the Win32 and Win16 GUI.
-Gvim_vc.mak	MS Visual C++ makefile for the Win32 GUI. rgb.txt		File with color definitions for the Win32 GUI.
+Make_mvc.mak	MS Visual C++ makefile for the Win32 GUI. rgb.txt		File with color definitions for the Win32 GUI.

 if_ole		OLE automation interface, for MS Windows 95 and NT.